olliw42/mLRS-docu/docs/ELRS_TX_MODULES.md

 ### BetaFPV Micro 1W Dip Switch Settings ###

-The BetaFPV Micro 1W has 7 dip switches which need to be set correctly, use the following table based on what you are doing:
+The BetaFPV Micro 1W has 7 dip switches which need to be set correctly depending on the operation mode, refer to the following table:

 | Operation Mode                     | Dip Switches On | Dip Switches Off |
 | ---------------------------------- | --------------- | ---------------- |